msoeken/alice/docs/tutorial3.rst

     :language: c++
     :lines: 46-52

-Similarly, we enable writing from files using the macro ``ALICE_WRITE_FILE``.
+Similarly, we enable writing from files using the macro :c:macro:`ALICE_WRITE_FILE`.
 It receives one further parameter called ``element``, which is a variable accessing the current store element that should be written to a file.

 .. literalinclude:: ../examples/tutorial3/tutorial3.cpp
     :language: c++